 Grouping: Partially Defined.
 This game is about flight connections between five cities, and the geographical element prompted many study to map this game out.
 There is an excellent, helpful map that can be drawn, but it is one that many students don’t see.

 - June 2009, Game #3: Dinosaurs

 Grouping: Defined-Fixed, Unbalanced: Overloaded.
-This is one of the most widely despised games of the last five years.
+This is one of the most challenging games in recent years.
 Five dinosaurs are selected form a group of seven different dinosaurs, and then to add to the fun, the dinosaurs also have different colors, such as mauve and yellow.

 - December 2010, Game #2: Stained Glass Windows

 Grouping: Grouping: Partially Defined, Numerical Distribution.
 This is a rough game, and probably in the running for the second hardest game of all time.
 Very involved, and without the nice Grouping inference seen in the Dinosaurs game.